 Portable ACs contain a compressor and a fan, both of which produce noise while operating.
 A portable air con with powerful cooling capacity and a fast cooling speed tends to produce a noisier unit.
 This is irrespective of size – you may think that a smaller AC will be quieter, but this isn’t true.

-Think about the main rooms you’re using your portable air conditioner for.
+Think about the following when choosing a portable AC that's not too noisy.

 Aim for a balance between cooling capacity and a noise level you can tolerate.
 For example, you might prefer a quieter model in your bedroom or office.
 Also consider whether the room is carpeted (as this can absorb echoes or reverberation) and whether it’s well insulated, as this can also tamp down the noise.

-If you’re shopping in-store, ask the salesperson to demonstrate how quiet the AC really is, as this will give you a more real-to-life understanding of the noise you'll be living with when your aircon is turned on.
+Pro Tip: If you’re shopping in-store, ask the salesperson to demonstrate how quiet the AC really is, as this will give you a more real-to-life understanding of the noise you'll be living with when your aircon is turned on.

 Since summer can often be humid and air conditioners are cold (the nature of their job), condensation is bound to happen.
 However sometimes the degree of condensation a portable aircon generates can be surprising.
 Some air conditioners that aren’t effective at dealing with condensation may even leave wet spots on the floor.

-Pro Tip: Since cleaning up after your AC is probably not high on your list of fun things to do, it’s helpful to understand how a portable air conditioner will handle condensation.
+Since cleaning up after your AC is probably not high on your list of fun things to do, it’s helpful to understand how a portable air conditioner will handle condensation.
 These are the three options you have when it comes to condensation – choose one that will be sustainable and easy to manage for you.

 - Drip air conditioners: These contain condensation containers, which are internal containers that collect water and have to be emptied periodically.